-Course Grading Policies: If you have questions about your grade on an assignment, please make an appointment to meet with your TA within a week after the assignment has been returned so your TA can explain how you were graded.
-If after meeting with your TA, you wish to dispute your grade, you may email your instructor to request that the instructor re-grade the assignment.
-The instructor will then re-grade the assignment and the second grade will stand, regardless of whether it is higher or lower than the original grade.
+Course Grading Policies: If you have questions about your grade on an assignment, please make an appointment to meet with your grader within a week after the assignment has been returned so your grader can explain how you were graded.
+If after meeting with your grader, you wish to dispute your grade, you may email the head instructor to request that the head instructor re-grade the assignment.
+The head instructor will then re-grade the assignment and the second grade will stand, regardless of whether it is higher or lower than the original grade.
 You may request re-grading or dispute a grade up to one week after the assignment has been returned to you or the grade released.

 UF students are bound by The Honor Pledge which states, "We, the members of the University of Florida community, pledge to hold ourselves and our peers to the highest standards of honor and integrity by abiding by the Honor Code.
 On all work submitted for credit by students at the University of Florida, the following pledge is either required or implied: 'On my honor, I have neither given nor received unauthorized aid in doing this assignment'.”
 The Honor Code specifies a number of behaviors that are in violation of this code and the possible sanctions.
 Furthermore, you are obligated to report any condition that facilitates academic misconduct to appropriate personnel.
 If you have any questions or concerns, please consult with the instructor of this class.

-- In the case of an absence due to participation in an official university activity, observance of a religious holiday, performance of a military duty, or any other university-approved absence (e.g., jury duty) which the student knows about in advance, the student is expected to notify the instructor of the conflict before the assignment is due, and if possible at the start of the semester.
+- If the deadline of an assignment conflicts with the observance of a religious holiday, performance of a military duty, or any other university-approved absence (e.g., jury duty), which the student knows about in advance, the student is expected to notify the instructor of the conflict before the assignment is due, and if possible at the start of the semester.

-- For all other assignments, students will not be granted an extension (beyond the grace period specified in the rubric) without an acceptable reason, such as an illness or serious family emergencies, in accordance with university policies on absences.
+- Students will not be granted an extension beyond the grace period specified in the rubric without an acceptable reason, such as an illness or serious family emergencies, in accordance with university policies on absences.